Who are the Golden Boy winners since 2003 – and what happened to them?

 The Dutchman was a first-team regular by the age of 17 and won the Eredivisie twice, in 2002 and 2004, establishing himself as a goalscoring midfielder with 14 league strikes in 2001/02 and another 18 the following campaign (from an injury-curtailed total of just 41 appearances altogether).

 Those injuries took their toll.
 Van der Vaart’s stock fell before his surprising 2005 switch to Hamburg – much to Johan Cruyff’s disgust, among others – but his move to northern Germany was a wise one.
 In 2008 he was snapped up by Real Madrid for €13m, spent two trophyless seasons in the Spanish capital and then moved to Tottenham, where he was a popular figure for two campaigns before re-joining Hamburg.

 That was the beginning of the end: Van der Vaart was deteriorating at the same rate as his club, and they followed up a seventh-place finish in 2013 by twice almost getting relegated.
 A move to Real Betis was even worse – he barely featured and left the La Liga strugglers after a year.
-He’s now in his second season in Denmark with FC Midtjylland.
+He’s now in his first season with Denmark's Esbjerg after a two-year spell with Midtjylland.

 2004: Wayne Rooney (Man United)

 Having followed up two seasons in Everton’s first team with an excellent Euro 2004 for England, it was only a matter of time before the country’s golden boy moved on to bigger things.
 Newcastle wanted him; Manchester United got him for a shade over £25m – at the time a record for a player under 20.